Cultural and Linguistic Diversity: Living & Working Together

-We start edthis event with a keynote presentation by Dr. Valerie Kinloch about cultural and linguistic diversity.
+We started this event with a keynote presentation by Dr. Valerie Kinloch about cultural and linguistic diversity.
 Thereafter, two panels discussed how they approach and embrace cultural and linguistic diversity in their work and life.
 Broadly speaking, diversity may mean different things to different people.
 So, in preparation for this event, we also interviewed several people at Pitt about: (1) what diversity means to them, (2) the value of diversity in their life and work, and (3) their opinion about the most effective way to support diversity.

-The University Honors College
+University of Pittsburgh, Honors College

-UPMC Department of Family Medicine
+University of Pittsburgh, Department of Family Medicine